genomescale/species-tree-clocks/README.md

 For any Bayesian analysis, it is very important to compare your findings with the prior distribution.
-The default prior distribution for the number of substitution rate shifts for a random local clock is a Poisson distribution with the $\lambda$ parameter fixed at $\ln(2) \approx 0.69$.
-The prior probability of zero rate changes for the default distribution is equal to 50\%.
-Tracer reported that around 1250 samples had zero rate shifts, out of $9000000 \div 5000 = 1800$ post-burnin posterior samples.
-This means that after adding data, our belief in a strict clock increased from 50\% to about 70\%, a very modest change.
+The default prior distribution for the number of substitution rate shifts for a random local clock is a Poisson distribution with the \lambda parameter fixed at ln(2), which is approximately 0.69.
+The prior probability of zero rate changes for the default distribution is equal to 50%.
+Tracer reported that around 1250 samples had zero rate shifts (out of 9000000/5000 = 1800) post-burnin posterior samples.
+This means that after adding data, our belief in a strict clock increased from 50% to about 70%, a very modest change.
 The data in this tutorial suggests that a strict clock applies to pocket gophers, but falls far short of any standard of proof.